Unilever: 2011–2020

 In 2012, Unilever announced it would phase out the use of microplastics in the form of microbeads in their personal care products by 2015.

 In 2014, Unilever agreed to acquire a majority stake in the China-based water purification company Qinyuan for an undisclosed price, acquired Talenti Gelato & Sorbetto, acquired Camay brand globally and the Zest brand outside of North America and the Caribbean from Procter & Gamble.

-In 2015, Unilever acquired British niche skincare brand REN Skincare, This was followed in May 2015 by the acquisition of Kate Somerville Skincare LLC.
+In 2015, Unilever acquired British niche skincare brand REN Skincare, This was followed in May 2015 by the acquisition of Kate Somerville Skincare.
 The company also acquired the Italian premium ice cream maker GROM for an undisclosed amount.
 Unilever also separated its food spreads business, including its Flora and I Can't Believe It's Not Butter! brands, into a standalone entity named Unilever Baking, Cooking and Spreading.
 The separation was first announced in December 2014 and was made in response to declining worldwide sales in that product category.

-Unilever bought the United States–based startup company Dollar Shave Club for a reported $1b (£764m) to compete in the male grooming market.
-On 16 August 2016, Unilever acquired Blueair, a supplier of mobile indoor air purification technologies.
+Unilever bought the United States–based startup company Dollar Shave Club for a reported $1 billion (£764 million) to compete in the male grooming market.
+On 16 August 2016, Unilever acquired Blueair, a Swedish supplier of mobile indoor air purification technologies.
+In July 2024, Blueair received a warning letter from the Federal Trade Commission concerning warranty restrictions related to use of certain replacement filters.
 In September 2016, Unilever acquired Seventh Generation Inc. for $700 million.
 On 16 December 2016, Unilever acquired Living Proof Inc, a hair care products business.

-In 2017, significantly smaller Kraft Heinz made a $143 billion bid for Unilever.
+In 2017, significantly smaller Kraft Heinz made a $143-billion bid for Unilever.
 The deal was declined by Unilever.
 On 20 April 2017, Unilever acquired Sir Kensington's, a New York–based condiment maker.
 On 15 May 2017, the company acquired the personal care and home care brands of Quala, a Latin American consumer goods company.
 In June, the company acquired Hourglass, a colour cosmetics brand.
 In July, the company then announced that it had acquired the organic herbal tea business, Pukka Herbs.
 In September 2017, Unilever acquired Weis, an Australian ice cream business.
 Later that month Unilever acquired Remgro's interest in Unilever South Africa in exchange for the Unilever South Africa spreads business plus cash consideration.
-Even later that month, Unilever agreed to acquire Carver Korea, with 2.7billion USD, a skincare business brand of AHC in North Asia.
+Even later that month, Unilever agreed to acquire Carver Korea, a skincare business brand of AHC in Northeast Asia, for $2.7 billion.
 In October 2017, Unilever acquired Brazilian natural and organic food business Mãe Terra.
 In November, Unilever announced an agreement to acquire the Tazo speciality tea brand from Starbucks.
 Later in November 2017, the company acquired Sundial Brands, a skincare company.
 In December 2017, Unilever acquired Schmidt's Naturals, a US natural deodorant and soap company.
-In December 2017, Unilever sold its margarine and spreads division to investment firm KKR for €6.8bn.
+In December 2017, Unilever sold its margarine and spreads division to investment firm KKR for €6.8 billion.
 The sale was completed in July 2018, and the new company was named Upfield.
 Upfield's notable brands include Flora, Stork, I Can't Believe It's Not Butter, Rama, Country Crock, Becel, and Blue Band.